BlueAndi/Pixelix/README.md

 Note, that the LED panel topology and the display width/height can currently not be changed in the web interface.
 If its necessary, adapt first in ```./lib/HalLedMatrix/Board.h``` the _width_ and _height_ according your LED matrix.
 In the ```./lib/HalLedMatrix/LedMatrix.h``` file you have to change the member variable _m\_topo_ according to your physical panel topology.
 Take a look how your pixels are wired on the pcb and use the following page to choose the right one: https://github.com/Makuna/NeoPixelBus/wiki/Layout-objects

 # Very First Startup
 If the device starts the very first time, the wifi station SSID and passphrase settings are empty.
+They can be configured in two possible ways:
+1. Using the browser and set them in the captive portal.
+2. Using a terminal connecting via usb.

+## Variant 1: Configure wifi station SSID and passphrase with the browser
-To be able to configure them, start the device and keep the button pressed until it shows the SSID.
-The device will start up as wifi access point with the default SSID "pixelix" and the default password "Luke, I am your father.".
+Restart the device and keep the button pressed until it shows the SSID of the wifi access point, spawned by Pixelix.
+Search for it with your mobile device and connect.

-Use the browser to connect to the captive portal and configure the wifi station SSID and passphrase.
+* SSID: **pixelix**
+* Passphrase: **Luke, I am your father.**

 Depended on the type of device you are using for connecting to Pixelix, you may get a notification that further information is necessary and automatically routed to the captive portal.
 In any other case enter the URL http://192.168.4.1 in the browser address field.

+Use the following default credentials to get access to the Pixelix webinterface:
+* User: **luke**
+* Password: **skywalker**

+## Variant 2: Configure wifi station SSID and passphrase with the terminal
+Connect Pixelix with your PC via usb and start a terminal.
+Use the following commands to set the wifi SSID and passphrase of your home wifi network:
+* Write wifi passphrase: ```write wifi passphrase <your-passphrase>```
+* Write wifi SSID: ```write wifi ssid <your-ssid>```
+* Restart Pixelix: ```reset```

+## Pixelix Is Ready
-After configuration restart and voila, Pixelix will be available in your wifi network.
+After configuration, restart again and voila, Pixelix will be available in your wifi network.

 For changing whats displayed, go to its webinterface.
-Login with user "luke" and password "skywalker".
+Use the same credentials than for the captive portal in variant 1.
 In the "Display" page you can change it according to your needs.

 # User Interface
 * The user button provides several features: